citizenwallet/pay-dashboard/public/agreement/Businesses general conditions.md

 ## 4. Duration

-Participation begins upon acceptance of these General Conditions and continues for an initial period agreed upon registration (e.g., one year), renewable by mutual consent.
+Participation begins upon acceptance of these General Conditions and continues for an initial period agreed upon registration (e.g., one year).
+The agreement is automatically renewed unless cancellation is triggered by deactivation of the account or by written request for deactivation.
+The Association reserves the right to deactivate and clean up inactive accounts from time to time.

 ## 5. Fees and Payment Terms

 As outlined in Section 2, the Business agrees to pay a monthly fee based on transaction volume.
-Payment can be made via:

-- Direct Debit
-- Bank Transfer (to an account specified upon registration)

-The Association will provide payment instructions, including communication details and due dates, upon onboarding.
+Fees will be automatically withheld from payout amounts.
+No separate payment is required.

 ## 6. Intellectual Property